omc8db/omc8db.github.io/content/Starting a Blog.md

 [My friend and colleague Robert Ruark keeps an excellent blog about his electronics projects](http://robruark.com/).
 He started with an HTML template and hand-writes the HTML for each page.
 This is not a bad approach and it seems to work well for him.

-I slightly prefer markdown over HTML because I think it's more distraction free, so I went looking for somethign that was more or less like this but with markdown support.
+I slightly prefer markdown over HTML because I think it's more distraction free, so I went looking for something that was more or less like this but with markdown support.
 There were a few other nice-to-have features missing
 * Automatically generating menus based on my post categories
 * Scaling down images to web-size

 Still, this ended up being my #2 option.

-## Content Generators
+## Static Site Generators

+A static site generator is a program that takes a bunch of plain text or markdown files and fills in templates to turn them into a whole website.
+The "static" part comes from the fact that the templates are only run when you edit the code instead of on every page load.
+It produces a bunch of HTML files you can throw into any web server.
+There are some distinct advantages:
+* It's very hard to hack - the public facing website is just offering up files instead of a control interface.
+Compromise has to come through the git repo.
+* All the content can be cached by a Content Delivery Network (CDN)

 When I was applying to jobs out of college, I wrote a portfolio with Jekyll hosted on Github Pages.
 This was pretty reasonable, but I picked a theme with a mess of javascript and CSS and lots of custom shortcodes.
 I had a strong vision for what the portfolio should look like before I started.
 I sorted through all of the themes and hacked on one until it matched my vision.